Volunteer Veterinary Students

 The four-year program was developed primarily by Dr. John VanLeeuwen of UPEI’s Atlantic Veterinary College (AVC), and Teresa and Ken Mellish of FHF, with input from Dr. Jennifer Taylor, Colleen Walton and Charlene VanLeeuwen, UPEI Department of Applied Human Sciences.

-First or second year veterinary student - please download the application form: UPEI fhf 2019 summer veterinary internship ApplicationForm
+First or second year veterinary students - please download this application form: UPEI fhf 2020 kenya internship qes ApplicationForm (2)

 UPEI/FHF Kenya Veterinary Senior Rotation